NicholasLYang/uptointerpretation/content/posts/what-do-you-want.md

 package.
 And tools like NPM and GitHub are starting to warn people automatically about their dependency security holes.

+Besides, as Python is finding out, if you bundle certain things in your standard library, but newer, better alternatives come out, you're going to be stuck with a bunch of outdated packages in your standard library.
+Imagine if jQuery was JavaScript's standard library.
+Hell, for the longest time it basically was.

 This isn't to say packages are perfect or that we should just ignore the issues with packages.
 I'm just sick of people hating on NPM as if there's something unique about it that makes it bad and I'm sick of